-We have regrettably cancelled all of our trips and courses that were due to go ahead in Spring and Summer 2020.
-Our next scheduled trips will be not be departing until October 2020.
+We have regrettably cancelled most of our trips and courses that were due to go ahead 2020.
+Our next scheduled trips though will most likely be not be departing before January 2021.
 We remain optimistic that are programs will return to normality by this time, but we are of course constantly monitoring the situation and are making decisions about the operation of our trips and courses on a rolling basis, based on the departure date.
-We have, however, begun to accept bookings from participants for trips in October 2020 which is great news and very encouraging.
+We have, however, begun to accept bookings from participants for trips in January 2021 which is great news and very encouraging.

 We look forward to getting back to running our trips around the world, just as soon as it is safe, practical, and responsible to do so.

 Can you apply now for future trips & courses?

 Of course!
 We are currently taking bookings for trips and courses due to depart in January 2021 and beyond.
 Our ability to secure you a place on future trips has not been affected and we are planning future trips as usual.

 What is your refund policy in light of Covid-19?